Visit the Latter-Day Saints Landmarks in Independence, Missouri, to learn more about LDS history in America.

-While the city of Independence, Missouri, is best known for its connections to President Harry Truman, it also is a major spiritual destination, particularly for those who draw inspiration from the teachings and revelations of the Mormon prophet Joseph Smith, Jr.
+While the city of Independence, Missouri, is best known for its connections to President Harry Truman, it also has many religious landmarks, many relating to the teachings and revelations of the Mormon prophet Joseph Smith, Jr.

 Smith sent missionaries to Independence in 1831.
 At the time the town was on the outskirts of the frontier, a rough and rowdy outfitting post for pioneers headed west on the Santa Fe Trail.
 Within a short time hundreds of Mormons had settled in the area, building homes and establishing businesses.
 Smith declared Independence to be Zion, the city of God, and placed stone markers dedicating a site for a future temple.

 Economic, social and religious differences ignited conflict between the Mormons and other community members.
 Tensions also arose over the issue of slavery, as many in the area were southern sympathizers while the newcomers hailed primarily from the north.
 In 1833 armed conflict broke out.
 The Mormon settlers moved north across the Missouri River, and then in 1835 established new headquarters in Nauvoo, Illinois.

 In 1844, Joseph Smith and his brother Hyrum were killed by a mob in nearby Carthage and the Latter Day Saints movement split into several groups.
 The largest branch, the Church of Jesus Christ of Latter-Day Saints (LDS), traveled to Utah under the leadership of Brigham Young.